mjcadz/spootify-test-suite/README.md

 | ```yarn e2e:headless``` | run tests headless in electron               |

 ## Reports
-The reports for this project can be found on the [Cypress Dashboard](https://dashboard.cypress.io/projects/hpu3z2/runs/2/specs)
+The reports for these tests can be found on the [Spootify Cypress Dashboard](https://dashboard.cypress.io/projects/hpu3z2/).
+Running ```yarn e2e:record``` saves the test data to the dashboard.